anlthms/sp-2016/README.md

 - If using AWS, see slide 10 on [this deck] (https://github.com/anlthms/meetup2/blob/master/audio-pattern-recognition.pdf) for instructions on how to configure an EC2 instance.
 - The first run takes longer due to conversion of .mat files into .wav files.
 - Conversion of data to spectrograms is performed on the fly by neon.
-- As provided, the run.sh script uses data from the first electrode.
-This means that only 1/16th of the data is used.
-- If using a different electrode, use clear.sh to delete cached data files.
-- A leaderboard AUC score of 0.5864 may be obtained by using this code as is.
+- A leaderboard AUC score of 0.64 may be obtained by using this code as is.